 - 5.20 Colour plays an important role in establishing the character and quality of shopfronts.
-The following should be used as guidance: - Colour selected should be related to the age and heritage in question and/or the prevailing character of the area - Use of painted colour finish should be limited to a single colour or a narrow tonal palette - Colours/finishes for fascia and related signage/lettering should be well related and offer good contrast - Bright primary colours should be avoided as these can unduly dominate the building and street scene
+The following should be used as guidance: - The colour selected should be related to the age and heritage in question and/or the prevailing character of the area - Use of painted colour finish should be limited to a single colour or a narrow tonal palette - Colours/finishes for fascia and related signage/lettering should be well related and offer good contrast - Bright primary colours should be avoided where these will unduly dominate the building and street scene

-- High gloss finishes should be avoided matt/eggshell is likely the most appropriate - Particularly for historic properties a heritage palette is preferred.
+- High gloss finishes should be avoided matt/eggshell is likely the most appropriate - Particularly for historic properties and conservation areas a heritage palette is preferred.